-When I was putting together my portfolio, I took screen grabs of analysis metrics that I felt showed what I contributed and why when I was running the social media ship good things happened.
+When I was putting together my portfolio, I took screenshots of analysis metrics that showed what I contributed and why when I was running the social media ship good things happened.
 Remember, while it’s good to know what your team did, when you’re being considered for a job, they want to know what YOU did as part of that team.
-Whether it’s Facebook Analytics, Sprout, Google Analytics or other programs, dive into the numbers and look at engagement and conversion spikes so that you can show that you can not only get things done, but you can read the data to forecast what can work next.
+Whether it’s Facebook Analytics, Sprout, Google Analytics, or other programs, dive into the numbers and look at engagement and conversion spikes so you can show that you can not only get things done, but you can read the data to forecast what can work next.
 A natural at social media has great gut reactions, but if you can’t back it up with data, then it’s much harder to justify.
-Reserve a page or two in your portfolio for analytics and showcase your “sexy stats”.
+Reserve a page or two in your portfolio for analytics and showcase your “sexy stats.”
 Whether you worked for a small business or a multinational corporation, if you increased engagement and conversions by X%, then that gets attention.

 4. Did you do anything else digital?

 This is up to your discretion, but I know plenty of passionate social media connoisseurs that have other responsibilities of managing website content, deploying email marketing, or even doing some hands-on design for posts.
 Include that!
-You don’t want it to dominate your portfolio if you are seeking a primarily social position, but put it towards the back to show that you have other skills that can bump up your candidacy.
-In the same vein for my portfolio, I took screen grabs of emails that I had deployed, spreadsheets I made for project management tracking, and some scrappy designs that I made just to show that I can definitely dabble in those other areas.
+You don’t want it to dominate your portfolio if you are seeking a primarily social position but put it towards the back to show that you have other skills that can bump up your candidacy.
+In the same vein for my portfolio, I took screenshots of emails that I had deployed, spreadsheets I made for project management tracking, and some scrappy designs I made just to show that I can definitely dabble in those other areas.

 5. How do I lay it all out?